 What is customer engagement?

-So, what is customer engagement, and how can support functions go about owning customer interactions across the board?
+What then is customer engagement, and how can service and support functions go about owning customer interactions across the board?

-- How open are we to learning more about our customers’ experience?
+- How actively is an organization learning more about customer experience?

-- How do we prioritize engagement across all our customer support channels and throughout the entire customer journey?
+- How highly does an organization prioritize engagement across all service and support channels throughout the entire customer journey?

-- How do our customer engagement strategies contribute to happier, more successful customers?
+- How do existing customer engagement strategies contribute to happier, more successful customers?

 A survey from PwC found that speed and efficiency (80%), knowledgeable and helpful employees (78%), and convenience (77%) matter most to customers.
 Meeting these expectations in the context of customer support means putting the systems, tools, and resources in place to capture and disseminate customer information across every touchpoint.